saltops/saltmine/README.md

 + python >= 2.6

 ### Installation:
-+ Make sure that you have a working salt installation (including mako)
++ Make sure that you have a working Salt installation (including mako)
 + Clone the SaltMine repo, (recommended cloning to /srv/) and include the SaltMine base directory in the file_roots setting of your salt master.
 + To make the SaltMine configs available to salt minions in all environments, (recommended) add the SaltMine repo base directory to your `base` environment.

 Example:
-If you cloned SaltMine within the /srv/ directory, this should be in your salt master config file:
+If you cloned SaltMine within the /srv/ directory, this should be in your Salt master config file ``/etc/salt/master``:

 ```yaml
 file_roots: